pietrobe/EMIx/README.md

 ### Downloading the EMIx package

-Download and enter the EMIx source code
+To download and enter the EMIx source code

 ```
 git clone git@github.com:pietrobe/EMIx.git